Spanish conquest of the Aztec Empire: Cortés gains two translators

 Cortés had stumbled upon one of the keys to realizing his ambitions.
 He would speak to Gerónimo de Aguilar in Spanish who would then translate into Mayan for Marina.
 She would then translate from Mayan to Nahuatl.
 With this pair of translators, Cortés could now communicate to the Aztecs.
 How effectively is still a matter of speculation, since Marina did not speak the dialect of the Aztecs, nor was she familiar with the protocols of the Aztec nobility, who were renowned for their flowery, flattering talk.
 Doña Marina quickly learned Spanish, and became Cortés's primary interpreter, confidant, consort, cultural translator, and the mother of his first son, Martin.
 Until Cortés's marriage to his second wife, a union which produced a legitimate son whom he also named Martin, Cortés's natural son with Marina was the heir of his envisaged fortunes.

-Native speakers of Nahuatl would call her "Malintzin".
-This name is the closest approximation possible in Nahuatl to the sound of Spanish Marina.
+Native speakers of the Nahuatl community would call her "Malintzin," making her name a part of their own language, trying their best to make it similar to the Spanish "Marina."
 Over time, "La Malinche" (the modern Spanish cognate of Malintzin) became a term for a traitor to one's people.
 To this day, the word malinchista is used by Mexicans to denote one who apes the language and customs of another country.
 It would not be until the late 20th century that a few feminist writers and academics in Mexico would attempt to rehabilitate La Malinche as a woman who made the best of her situation and became, in many respects, a powerful woman.